BA (Universidad Autonoma de Madrid); MA, PhD (Boston University)

 Labour Markets; Education and Household Economics

-- “Sex ratio imbalances by birth interval among South Asian migrants to Canada” (2019) (with Alicia Adsera) Canadian Studies in Population, forthcoming.
+- A. Adsera and A. Ferrer (2019) “Sex ratio imbalances by birth interval among South Asian migrants to Canada” Canadian Studies in Population, forthcoming.

-- “A Comparative Analysis of the Labour Market Performance of University-Educated Immigrants in Australia, Canada, and the United States” (2019) (with Mikal Skuterud and Andrew Clarke) Journal of Labor Economics, vol 37(S2), S443-S490.
+- A. Clarke, A. Ferrer and M. Skuterud (2019) “A Comparative Analysis of the Labour Market Performance of University-Educated Immigrants in Australia, Canada, and the United States” Journal of Labor Economics, vol 37(S2), S443-S490.

-- A. Ferrer and Herb Emery (2015) “The Social Rate of Return to Investing in Character: An Economic Evaluation of Alberta's Immigrant Access Fund Small Loan Program” Journal of international Migration and Integration, vol.16(2), pp. 205-224
+- H. Emery and A. Ferrer (2015) “The Social Rate of Return to Investing in Character: An Economic Evaluation of Alberta's Immigrant Access Fund Small Loan Program” Journal of international Migration and Integration, vol.16(2), pp. 205-224

-- A. Ferrer and A. Adsera (2014) "Immigrants and Demography: Marriage, Divorce, and Fertility", (Handbook on the Economics of International Migration, Volume 1, edited by B. R. Chiswick and P. W. Miller for the “Handbooks in Economics Series”, Kenneth J. Arrow and Michael D. Intriligator eds., Elsevier B.V.
+- A. Adsera and A. Ferrer (2014) "Immigrants and Demography: Marriage, Divorce, and Fertility", (Handbook on the Economics of International Migration, Volume 1, edited by B. R. Chiswick and P. W. Miller for the “Handbooks in Economics Series”, Kenneth J. Arrow and Michael D. Intriligator eds., Elsevier B.V.

-- A. Ferrer and A. Adsera (2014).
+- A. Adsera and A. Ferrer (2014).
 "The myth of immigrant women as secondary workers: Evidence from Canada", American Economic Review Papers and Proceedings, 104(3)